While guns are often associated with Western entertainment, anime can occasionally indulge in bullet mayhem.

 15. Aoharu x Kikanjuu (Aoharu x Machinegun)

-Hotaru Tachibana, who is disguised as a boy, but in fact a girl, revolves around the word “justice.”
+Hotaru Tachibana, who is disguised as a boy, but a girl, revolves around the word “justice.”

 Hotaru can’t help but throw a few punches at evildoers who are subjecting others to malign acts.

-Although her “justice” sounds more like vigilantism than violence, the girl still talks a good game.
+Although her “justice” sounds more like vigilantism than violence.

 Initially, the main character is loud and views survival games only as a time-waster for immature adults with no other options.